code-and-effect/effective_assets/README.md

 Includes an upload direct to Amazon S3 implementation based on jQuery-File-Upload and image processing in the background with CarrierWave and DelayedJob

-Both Formtastic and SimpleForm inputs for displaying, organizing, and uploading assets direct to S3.
+Rails FormBuilder, Formtastic and SimpleForm inputs for displaying, managing, and uploading assets direct to S3.

 Works with AWS public-read and authenticated-read for easy secured downloads.